Baughn/Dwarf-Fortress--libgraphics-/readme.txt

 First Mac port: Matthew Moss and eli

-SDL port: Bernard Helyer (see license below)
+SDL port, and additional changes: Bernard Helyer (see license below)

-OpenGL upgrade to this millenium: Svein Ove Aas (see license below)
+OpenGL upgrade to this millenium, and additional changes: Svein Ove Aas (see license below)

+Additional changes to the SDL Port and related main loop/input code: Theodorick Grau (see license below)